DominikM12/DominikM12/README.md

 ## Hi there 👋

+I'm a Neuroscience Master Student at Philipps University Marburg.

+Currently I am working on modeling the flies neural circuit for orientational cognition.

+I am interested in dynamical systems as artificial model for biological cognition and potential alternative to current AI models.

 <!--
 **DominikM12/DominikM12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.